Delicious and healthy vegan pumpkin cheesecake with a silky-smooth texture. It is low-glycemic, gluten-free, oil-free and refined sugar free.

-- If you don’t have yakon powder, add 1 more teaspoon of xylitol.
-Or substitute with lucuma powder or mesquite powder.
+- If you don’t have mesquite powder, add 1 more teaspoon of sweetener.

 - Now, the sweetness of this cake greatly depends on your pumpkin.
-For example, should you use a very mild/light variety, you might need to add more xylitol or other sweetener.
+For example, should you use a very mild/light variety, you might need to add more sweetener.
 I usually go for butternut squash, which is the sweetest and creamiest.

 - Should your turmeric have very strong flavour, add only half a teaspoon.

 - It’s important that you measure level tablespoons of flour and psyllium husks.
 Otherwise the cake will be too firm.